thirte3n/mtg/README.md

 $ npm install
 $ cd ..

-# Create a .env file in the root project directory then add the environment variables written in the Env Variables section
+# Rename the .env-sample to to .env and replace the pre-written values to match your needs
-$ touch .env
+$ mv .env-sample .env

 # Run the React build script
 $ cd client